Russell Davis (defensive tackle)

-Russell Morgan Davis (born March 28, 1975) is a former American football defensive tackle.
-He played college football at the University of North Carolina at Chapel Hill.
-The Chicago Bears selected Davis in the second round and 49th overall in the 1999 NFL Draft, and Davis played the 1999 season for the Bears.
+Russell Morgan Davis (born March 28, 1975) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels.
+The Chicago Bears selected Davis in the second round and 49th overall in the 1999 NFL draft, and he played the 1999 season for the Bears.
 Davis then played for the Arizona Cardinals from 2000 to 2005, the Seattle Seahawks in 2006, and the New York Giants in 2007 and won the Super Bowl XLII title with the Giants that year.

 Early life and college

 Davis graduated in 1994 from E. E. Smith High School in his birthplace of Fayetteville, North Carolina, and Davis was an All-State selection as a two-way lineman.
-He then attended the University of North Carolina at Chapel Hill, and played on the North Carolina Tar Heels football team from 1995 to 1998 after redshirting the 1994 season.
-In 22 games started for North Carolina, Davis had 10.5 sacks and was in the same defensive line as 1998 NFL Draft picks Greg Ellis and Vonnie Holliday.
+He then attended the University of North Carolina at Chapel Hill, and played for the Tar Heels from 1995 to 1998 after redshirting the 1994 season.
+In 22 games started for North Carolina, Davis had 10.5 sacks and was in the same defensive line as 1998 NFL draft picks Greg Ellis and Vonnie Holliday.